Meds, Therapies & Anger:Answering More Of Your Questions

 Where do I start?
 What do I focus on?

 Not social skills.
 Seriously.
-Everyone (including a lot of therapists and doctors) thinks that Asperger’s just means lack of social skills.
+Everyone (including a lot of therapists and doctors) thinks that Asperger's just means lack of social skills.
 You and I know better.
-For someone with Asperger’s, learning social skills is a SIDE EFFECT of what we call “getting them out of Defense Mode”.
+For someone with Asperger's, learning social skills is a SIDE EFFECT of getting out of Defense Mode.

 Once they are out, they will start to pick up social skills on their own.

 We once had a 23 year old client client who we were working with for a few months when she told us this amazing story:

 After her most recent session with us, she ended up going to a Chili's for dinner with her family.
 As she usually did, she got the crayons to color with, and stayed silent, in her own world.
 Then she looked up and asked her father "So dad, how was your day?".

 Everyone stopped and looked at her.
 And then she realized that she has started a social conversation, and asked about someone else's day.
 Without any social skills training.
 She just spontaneously did it.
 And she did it because she had started to get out of Defense Mode.